 Shows information about the selected volume, including the volume name, full name, type, capacity, and whether the volume is protected and space-efficient.
-Use a CSV file to import copy sets b) On the Select Copy Sets page, select from the following options and click Next:

 Select this option to import copy sets from a comma-separated value (CSV) file, click Use a CSV file to import copy sets.
 Type the full path name of the CSV file or click Browse to select the CSV file.